rriemann/middleman-blog-template-duocolor/README.md

 * The duckduckgo results page is customized by some post variables next to the search string.
 Have a look in `_site-search.slim` to make it fit your needs
 * add the missing lines to ease your deployment: `middleman-deploy`
+* comment in one of the tracking snippets if you want to use Google or Piwik Analytics